Uriasej/Humanities-Notes/2nd Semester/Chapter-8/Chapter-8.md

 * Ulrich Zwingli was chosen as people's priest of the Zurich's Great Minister Church and led the Protestants against the Catholics in Switzerland.

 * John Calvin proposed the concept of the Elect and the Damned in Insitutes of the Christain Religion.

+* According to the author, the printing press probably contributed the most to the spread of Luther's ideas.